thoriumrobot/GenDATA/ANNOTATION_TYPE_MODELS_GUIDE.md

 # Annotation Type Models Guide (Graph-Based Inputs)

-This guide explains how to use the new annotation-specific models that predict specific Checker Framework annotation types: `@Positive`, `@NonNegative`, and `@GTENegativeOne`, with CFG graph inputs.
+This guide explains how to use the annotation-specific models that predict Checker Framework annotation types for multiple checkers (Lower Bound, SQL Quotes, Signature String) with CFG graph inputs.
 Graph models consume PyTorch Geometric graphs directly; non-graph models use a Graph Transformer encoder to obtain a fixed-length embedding.

 ## Overview

 The annotation type models build upon the binary RL models to provide more precise annotation placement.
 Instead of just predicting whether an annotation should be placed, these models predict the specific type of annotation needed.

-### Supported Annotation Types
+The system uses **confidence-based selection** to place only the highest-confidence annotation at each location.

+### Multi-Checker Support

+GenDATA supports multiple Checker Framework checkers, each with its own set of annotation types:

+#### Lower Bound Checker
 1. **`@Positive`** - For values that must be greater than zero (e.g., count, size, length)
 2. **`@NonNegative`** - For values that must be greater than or equal to zero (e.g., index, offset, position)
 3. **`@GTENegativeOne`** - For values that must be greater than or equal to -1 (e.g., capacity, limit, bound)

+#### SQL Quotes Checker
+1. **`@SqlEvenQuotes`** - For SQL strings with even number of quotes (balanced quote pairs)
+2. **`@SqlOddQuotes`** - For SQL strings with odd number of quotes (unbalanced quotes)

+#### Signature String Checker
+1. **`@FullyQualifiedName`** - For fully qualified class names (e.g., `java.lang.String`)
+2. **`@BinaryName`** - For binary class names (e.g., `java/lang/String`)
+3. **`@FieldDescriptor`** - For field descriptors (e.g., `Ljava/lang/String;`)

+### Confidence-Based Selection

+The system uses `MultiCheckerPredictor` for unified prediction across all checkers:

+- **Single Annotation Per Location**: For each code location, only one annotation is placed (the highest confidence one)
+- **Multi-Model Evaluation**: All annotation type models for a checker are evaluated at each location
+- **Highest Confidence Selection**: If multiple models predict annotations, only the annotation with the highest confidence is placed
+- **Automatic Checker Detection**: Checker is automatically detected from warnings file path or can be specified explicitly

 ## Architecture